How to Organize Mail

 5. Use Clear and Concise Labels.

-If you want to be sure you continue to use your new setup it is important that you have levels set into place that are clear.
-Being cute is only going to confuse things so use the exact words for the papers that are found inside of each file.
+If you want to be sure you continue to use your new setup, it is important that you have labels everywhere that remind you what belongs where.

 6. Put bills in a Designated Spot